okgrow/guides/open-source/contributing.md

 # Contributing

-👋 Welcome to the OK Grow organization.
+👋 Welcome to the OK GROW! organization.
 Here are some things to keep in mind if you're contributing.

 ## Issues:

  * If possible, link to an example app which replicates the problem.
  * If it's a security issue, please email us rather than filing an issue.
-You can email us at security@okgrow.com.
+You can email us at hello@okgrow.com.

 ### Labeling system: